Car Seat Crash Testing: To the Regulations and Beyond!

 Labeling Changes

-The labeling changes will be in effect by December 5, 2024.
-Some manufacturers have already started changing their labels.
+The labeling changes have already taken effect.
 The main change is to raise the forward-facing minimum weight limit to at least 26.5 pounds, although some manufacturers are setting the minimum weight at 30 pounds for their seats.
 This is designed to keep the child in a rear-facing position for a longer period of time.
 All boosters must also have a minimum weight of 40 pounds, but all of the manufacturers have already changed over to this as far as we are aware of.

 Side Impact Testing

-All seats must comply with the side impact testing regulations by June 30, 2025.
+All seats must comply with the side impact testing regulations by Deceber 5, 2026.
 All seats that can be used by children up to 40 pounds and 43″ will be required to pass the side impact test.
 Due to this, you will see boosters with a higher height minimum of 43″.

 Any seat that has weight limits between 30 pounds and 40 pounds or height limits between 34″ and 43″ must use the 3 year old dummy for crash testing.
 This is why you will see infant seats start to have 30 pound maximum limits to avoid testing with the 3 year old dummy.